pisv/gethandly.wiki-playground/Step-Four.md

 [guide's repository](https://github.com/pisv/gethandly).
 We also accept pull requests.
 It is open source, after all! ;-)

-If you could not find the answer to your question or would like to provide feedback about this tutorial or about Handly in general, consider using the project's [forum](http://eclipse.org/forums/eclipse.handly) or [mailing list] (https://dev.eclipse.org/mailman/listinfo/handly-dev).
+If you could not find an answer to your question or would like to provide feedback about this tutorial or about Handly in general, consider using the project's [forum](http://eclipse.org/forums/eclipse.handly) or [mailing list] (https://dev.eclipse.org/mailman/listinfo/handly-dev).